jpoullet2000/cgs/README.md

 - **cgs-benchmarks**: this modules presents different benchmark studies that have been performed using this system (CGS).

 This project has been initiated within the BridgeIris project funded by [Innoviris](http://www.innoviris.be).

+Note that this project is at a very infant stage.